MXHJohn314/WSL_Setup_Walkthrough/README.md

 #### Now you can use the shortcut to open Terminal, just like Linux!

-* Go back to Microsoft Store, search for “Ubuntu” click the `install` button
+* Go back to Microsoft Store, search for “Ubuntu”, and click the `install` button
 * While Ubuntu is installing, press the Windows key and search for Powershell, then Run as Administrator
 * Click yes to the pop up.